y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-3.rst

 In the real world you would need to check the reason code and figure out:

 1. What type of interrupt are we handling
-2. What is reason for interrupt?
+2. What is the reason for the interrupt?

-We can safely ignore this for out demo because the only source of interrupts will be the UART receiving a character.
+We can safely ignore this for our demo because the only source of interrupts will be the UART receiving a character.

 .. code-block:: C